Table of Contents

 How to make changes to your health insurance plan enrollment

-Open Enrollment Changes for UW faculty and staff are through Workday -To make changes to your health insurance or dental plan, make changes to your spousal surcharge attestation, or tobacco use premium surcharge attestation, or to enroll in FSA or DCAP, look for details to come soon about online open enrollment through Workday.
+Open Enrollment changes for UW faculty and staff are made in Workday – Visit the Integrated Service Center’s Open Enrollment page for comprehensive information about making changes to your health insurance or dental plan, attesting to your spousal surcharge or tobacco use premium surcharge, or enrolling in FSA or DCAP in Workday during this annual event.

 - Attend a University of Washington Benefits Fair